Our Events Log

 Jewish Agriculture in the Garden State – Free, Virtual Digital

-Rutgers Zimmerli Museum free admission
+Rutgers Zimmerli Museum offers free admission

-- Wednesday – Friday 11 AM –6; Saturday – Sunday noon–5 PM, Thursday 11 AM – 8 PM
+- Wednesday – Friday 11 AM –6 PM; Saturday – Sunday noon–5 PM; Thursday 11 AM – 8 PM

-Sousa Mendes Foundation – Founded in 2010, the Sousa Mendes Foundation is dedicated to honoring the memory of the Holocaust rescuer Aristides de Sousa Mendes and educating the world about his good work.
+Sousa Mendes Foundation – Founded in 2010, the Sousa Mendes Foundation is dedicated to honoring the memory of the Holocaust rescuer, Aristides de Sousa Mendes, and educating the world about his good work.

-The Weitzman National Museum of American Jewish History – Established in 1976, and situated on Philadelphia’s Independence Mall (free admission)
+The Weitzman National Museum of American Jewish History – Established in 1976 and situated on Philadelphia’s Independence Mall (free admission)

 The Museum of Hunger virtual